UoE-macOS/packages/altiverb/README.md

-Package AltiVerb
+Re-package AltiVerb
 ================

-The build script will create a package which can install AltiVerb solemtly in the background.
-The vendor package requires a GUI to run, and the script `scripts/install_script.tmpl` is the command that the GUI installer actually runs to do the installation.
+The build script will create a package which can install AltiVerb silently in the background.

+The vendor package requires a GUI to run.
+In this repo, the script `scripts/install_script.tmpl` is the command that the GUI installer actually runs to do the installation.

 An iLok is required for licensing.